uabrc/researcher_facing_readthedocs/source/openstack/volume_setup_basic.rst

 1. Click the "Volumes" fold-out in the left-hand navigation pane - the fold-out should open.

    .. figure:: ./images/volumes_000.png
+      :alt: Image showing the OpenStack Overview page.
+The Volumes fold-out is opened.
+The Volumes link in the fold-out is highlighted.

 2. Click "Volumes" within the fold-out to open the "Volumes" table page.

    .. figure:: ./images/volumes_001.png
+      :alt: Image showing the Volumes page.
+The Volumes table is empty.

 3. Click "+ Create Volume" to open a dialog box.